The Deal …

 “Melissa, I have your Mother at the hospital.
 She has been here for two weeks and we will not release her.
 She is tearing down metal doors,” said the female voice.
 At this point, a thousand memories flooded my mind.

-My Mother, 64, had a history of Manic Depression and PTSD.
+My Mother, 64, had a history of Major Depression and PTSD.
 She had a childhood that could only be described as horrific.

 Mom had a heart of gold and would give her shirt for anyone.
 But she also had a side that haunted her.
 As a child I endured abuse.
 Out of the five children, I lived with Mom the longest and endured her not so good days in whatever form I had them delivered.
 In the end, I would be the only child that went on this journey with her.